-A git branch divergence consists of the difference between the current state of two branches and the list of changes (commits) performed to each branch from the common state to get the current divergence (commits ahead and behind).
-This definition accepts two different approaches, the common state can be taken as the state where the branches start to differ, that means where the first commit ahead/behind happens, or the last common state where the branches were in sync (known as merge base).
+A Git branch divergence consists of the difference between the current state of two branches and the list of changes (commits) performed in each branch from the common state to get the current divergence (commits ahead and behind).
+This definition accepts two different approaches: the common state can be taken as the state where the branches start to differ, that means where the first commit ahead/behind happens, or the last common state where the branches were in sync (known as merge base).

-In Copado the second approach is used, the branch divergence is calculated from the merge base (last common state) including only those commits chronologically placed between that point and the current head as the ahead and behind differences.
-This approach is from performance view much more efficient than the first one as only the history from the merge base is needed and this means to Copado to execute all the git operations in a much more efficiently way.
+In Copado, the second approach is used, the branch divergence is calculated from the merge base (last common state) including only those commits chronologically placed between that point and the current head as the ahead and behind differences.
+This approach is, from a performance point of view, much more efficient than the first one, as only the history from the merge base is needed and this means to Copado to execute all the git operations in a much more efficiently way.

-As we can see in the picture we have in this case one promotion branch with only one merge commit from a feature branch with 3 commits.
-The merge base between the promotion branch and the environment branch is A2 while the feature branch is merged from the commit A1 placed before in the git history.
-If we execute a git log command to see the history all this commits in the graph will be chronologically sorted resulting in the history line on the right in the picture.
+As we can see in the picture, we have in this case one promotion branch with only one merge commit from a feature branch with 3 commits.
+The merge base between the promotion branch and the environment branch is A2, while the feature branch is merged from the commit A1 placed before in the git history.
+If we execute a git log command to see the history, all these commits in the graph will be chronologically sorted resulting in the history line to the right of the picture.

-With the first approach A1 will be the common state used to obtain the ahead or behind differences what means to include the commits C1 and C2 to the list of divergence commits, in this case we would have 5 commits ahead or behind.
-Note that to find the commit A1 the whole git history is needed what means time consumption to retrieve commits what are not needed at all to see a correct state difference.
+With the first approach, A1 will be the common state used to obtain the ahead or behind differences, which means including the commits C1 and C2 in the list of divergence commits.
+In this case, we would have 5 commits ahead or behind.
+Note that in order to find the commit A1, the whole Git history is needed, which means time-consumption to retrieve commits that are not needed at all to see a correct state difference.

-On the other hand if we use the second approach the merge base A2 will be used to obtain the differences and only the commits C3 B1 and A3 will be included to the list of ahead or behind commits, the result would be then only 3 commits instead of the 5 from the first approach.
-In this case only the history until merge base is needed what means less time for the calculation and working in a more efficiently manner.
+On the other hand, if we use the second approach, the merge base A2 will be used to obtain the differences and only the commits C3, B1 and A3 will be included in the list of ahead or behind commits.
+The result would be then only 3 commits instead of the 5 from the first approach.
+In this case, only the history until merge base is needed, which means less time for the calculation and working in a more efficient manner.